The Vardon Title

 To view the final standings for the leading 25 OOM players for 2018 click here.
 The listing includes the number of events played by each player and emphasises how regular play in OOM events leads to success.

-Registration for the 2019 Order of Merit are now open and a registration form can be downloaded by clicking here.
+Registration for the 2020 Order of Merit is now open and a registration form is attached.
+It is also available on ...